Subtle texture overlay

 IDEATION & PLANNING

-• Created initial site map to plan out the different screens and interactions.
+• Created initial user flow to plan out the different screens and interactions.

 • Designed wireframes for layout reference.